SpektraSystems/openshift-container-platform/docs/Lab 4: Integration-of-ACR- with-OpenShift.md

 12. Once you are in the **project page**, click on **Applications** from the left side of the menu and in the new menu that comes up, click on **Pods**.
 <img src="../images/114project_page.jpg"/>

-13. Now you will be redirected to the Pods page.
+13. Now you will be redirected to the **Pods page**.
 Click on the pod with status as running.
 <img src="../images/115pods_page.jpg"/>

 14. Now you will be directed to the Details blade of the selected Pod.